Cherry Ames: Books

 The books were written by Helen Wells and Julie Tatham and published in the United States by Grosset & Dunlap between 1943 and 1968.
 They were extensively printed in the United Kingdom in the 1950s and 1960s.
 The books are an example of the "girls' series" genre.
 Girls' series books follow a girl in her late teens or early twenties, usually with an interesting job, who goes on adventures either on her own or with a small group of friends.
 The genre was occasionally criticized for its formulaic plots and the poor construction of the books themselves.
-Beginning in 2005, the Cherry Ames series was licensed to the Springer Publishing Company and are currently being re-printed.
+Beginning in 2005, the Cherry Ames series was licensed to the Springer Publishing Company and are currently being reprinted.
 In addition, a new edition of Cherry Ames, Student Nurse was released by the Palm Healthcare Foundation, Inc., through its Palm Publishing LLC subsidiary.
 Proceeds from the sale of the books were used to support nursing scholarships.